A B C D E F G H I J K L M N O P Q R S T U V W X Y X

 Tax after credits.
 A filer’s calculated, final tax liability after all credits (such as the Earned Income Tax Credit, the Child Tax Credit, the Child and dependent care tax credit, and the Foreign tax credit) have been applied.
 If this amount is less than taxes paid via withholding or estimated tax payments, the taxpayer receives the difference as a refund.
 If the amount exceeds taxes paid, the taxpayer must remit the difference as a final payment.

 Tax burden.
-The total cost of taxation borne by a household or individual.
-The burden accounts not only for taxes remitted directly but also for burden incurred indirectly through lower wages or a reduced return on an investment and for Distortions due to tax-induced changes in behavior.
+The total cost of taxation borne by a household or individual taxpayer.
+The burden accounts not only for taxes remitted directly, but also for the burden incurred indirectly through lower wages, a reduced return on an investment, and for Distortions due to tax-induced changes in behavior.
 For example, in addition to the employee portion of payroll taxes, a worker may also bear the employer’s share in the form of lower compensation.

 Tax credit.
-A reduction in tax liability for specific expenses such as for child care or retirement savings.
+A reduction in tax liability for specific attributes or expenses, such as having a qualifying child or incurring expenses for paid dependent care.
 Unlike deductions, which reduce taxable income, a tax credit reduces tax liability dollar for dollar.
 Nonrefundable credits may only offset positive tax liability; in contrast, if a refundable credit exceeds the taxpayer’s tax liability, the taxpayer receives the excess as a refund.
 (See also Refundable tax credit.)

 Tax Cuts and Jobs Act (TCJA).
-A major overhaul of the tax law enacted in 2017 that cut individual and corporate income tax rates, allowed businesses to immediately deduct (expense) the cost of non-real estate investments, exempted much foreign business income from U.S. taxation, created a new deduction for pass-through business income, raised the standard deduction, doubled the child tax credit and eliminated the personal exemption, eliminated or curtailed many itemized deductions (including capping the deduction for state and local taxes), changed the price index used for inflation adjustments, and doubled the threshold for estate taxation, To limit the budgetary cost, expensing phases out starting in 2023 and most of the individual provisions are set to expire at the end of 2025, but the lower corporate tax rate and revised price index are permanent.
+A major overhaul of the tax law enacted in 2017 that cut individual and corporate income tax rates, allowed businesses to immediately deduct (expense) the cost of non-real estate investments, exempted much foreign business income from US taxation, while imposing a new tax on intangible profits in low-tax countries, created a new deduction for pass-through business income, raised the standard deduction, doubled the child tax credit and eliminated the personal exemption, eliminated or curtailed many itemized deductions (including capping the deduction for state and local taxes), changed the price index used for inflation adjustments, and doubled the threshold for estate taxation.
+To limit the budgetary cost, expensing phases out starting in 2023 and most of the individual provisions are set to expire at the end of 2025, but the lower corporate tax rate and revised price index are permanent.

 Tax expenditure.
-A revenue loss attributable to a provision of federal tax laws that allows a special exclusion, exemption, or deduction from gross income or provides a special credit, preferential tax rate, or deferral of tax liability.
-Tax expenditures often result from tax provisions used to promote particular activities in place of direct subsidies.
+A revenue loss attributable to a provision of federal tax law that allows a special exclusion, exemption, or deduction from gross income, or provides a special credit, preferential tax rate, or deferral of tax liability.
+Tax expenditures often result from using tax provisions instead of direct subsidies to promote selected activities.

 Tax haven.
 A country that assesses little or no tax on the income of foreign multinationals.
-Many are small island nations such as the Cayman Islands and Bermuda.
+Some groups use different definitions, but nations considered tax havens include Luxembourg, the Cayman Islands, Bermuda, and Ireland.
+Domestically, Delaware, Nevada, and South Dakota have also been accused of serving as tax havens.

 Tax incidence.
 A measure of the actual burden of a tax.
 Tax incidence may deviate from statutory tax liability because the imposition of a tax may change pre-tax prices.
 For example, retailers remit sales taxes, but those taxes raise the prices faced by consumers, who ultimately bear much of the burden of the tax.